What is a Student Assistance Program?

 - train school staff to identify and support troubled students

 - act as advisor for Project LEAD (see LEAD page under student activities - coming soon)

 What can an SAP Counselor do for my community?

 Find out more from the Vermont Depatrment of Health or the Association of Student Assistance Professional in VT.

 The SAP program for CSSU is supervised through our district prevention coalition, Connecting Youth (CY).
-Find out more about the exciting programs coordinated by CY including CVU Access programs, Mentoring, SAP, Improv and more.
+Find out more about the exciting programs coordinated by CY including CVU Access ograms, Mentoring, SAP, Improv and more.